 What are the Transfer Requirements for UCLA

-For consideration, UCLA requires a number of completed documents.
+For consideration, UCLA requires several completed documents.
 The following table summarizes the most important information:

 - High School Transcript- Required